munificent/craftinginterpreters/book/scanning.md

 </aside>

-We take all of this and wrap it up in a class:
+We take all of this data and wrap it in a class:

 ^code token-class

-That's a **token**: a bundle containing the raw lexeme along with the other things the scanner learned about it.
+Now we have an object with enough structure to be useful for all of the later phases of the interpreter.

 ## Regular Languages and Expressions